pmglab/KGGSEE/doc/source/detailed_document.rst

     * - TissueName
       - Name of the tissue being tested
     * - p
-      - This is basically a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
-The unadjusted p-values are inflated due to selection bias in the iterations, and are only valid for tissue prioritizations
+      - This is a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
+The unadjusted p-values are inflated due to selection bias in the iterations and are only valid for tissue prioritizations
     * - BHFDRq
-      - The Benjamini-Hochberg adjusted p-values are adjusted by permutations for selection bias and multiple testing, and are valid for hypothesis tests.
+      - The Benjamini-Hochberg adjusted p-values are adjusted by permutations for selection bias and multiple testing and are valid for hypothesis tests.

 If ``--geneset-db`` or ``--geneset-file`` is specified, results of enrichment tests are saved in a file with a suffix of ``.geneset.txt``.
-Columns of the file are as follow:
+The columns of the file are as follows:

 .. list-table::
     :widths: 1 4